putiw/FST_public/README.md

 - The tool supports comparison of different experimental runs and conditions
 - Multiple maps can be compared simultaneously
 - Custom combinations of maps can be created based on research needs
+- Statistical analysis can be performed at both individual and group levels